workwithabby/WorkWithAbby/README.md

 # 💫 About Me:
 Hello!
-I'm Abigail Dela Cruz, a technology enthusiast focused on modern innovation.
-I am currently mastering Full Stack Development, leveraging AI tools to work faster and bridge the gap between user design and software logic.
+I’m Abigail Dela Cruz, and I enjoy learning about technology and new innovations.
+I’m currently learning Full Stack Development and using AI tools to work more efficiently while connecting design with software development.

 - 🏫 3rd Year BSIT | Technological Institute of the Philippines — Quezon City